Holiday calories? Get outta here.

-Snowshoeing is the perfect way to explore Idaho’s amazing trail systems and back country opportunities.
+Snowshoeing in Idaho is the perfect way to explore the state’s amazing trail systems and backcountry opportunities.
 The equipment is hassle-free and enables everyone, old and young, to walk and climb with ease.
 Abundant groomed Nordic trails are available throughout the state and are just waiting for you to come make your mark.

 Harriman State Park lies in the heart of a 16,000-acre wildlife reserve in the Greater Yellowstone Ecosystem, 20 miles north of Ashton in eastern Idaho.
 There are 22 miles of trails in the park with yurts and other lodging facilities available for rent.
 Harriman is also a wintering ground for the majestic trumpeter swan and many other water birds and animals.

 The Selkirk Mountains surrounding Priest Lake in northern Idaho are a virtual paradise for winter-sports enthusiasts and include five areas around Priest Lake State Park.
 Trail systems have intriguing names like Reeder Indian Rock Translator Trail and Wood Rat Luby Trail.
 A variety of lodging options are available along Priest Lake’s 72 miles of shoreline in the shadow of the Selkirk Mountains.